Weekend Property Guide: What homes are open in Gladstone?

 A HANDFUL of Gladstone properties will open their doors this weekend for curious buyers to take a peek of what's available in the region.

-About 41 homes from Clinton to Tannum Sands will have their homes open from today, and will continue across the weekend and right in to next week.
+About 49 homes from Boyne Island to Telina Sands will have their homes open from today, and will continue across the weekend and right in to next week.

 Address